Teaching English in China

 No, you don’t have to speak Mandarin.
 But speaking the local language is helpful for daily life and classroom teaching.
 It also helps you interact with teachers at your school.

 Typically, you need a Bachelor’s degree and a criminal background check.
-Some schools require TEFL certification.
+Some schools require TEFL certification as it will help you improve your skills to become a better ESL teacher.

 Don’t forget it’s you who has the negotiating power.
 You will be the centerpiece for your school.
 You bring a lot to the table.
 Negotiate for better living accommodation, a better salary, or even more vacation because typically you get less than 10 days a year.